• Skip to primary navigation

 Ray testing the headboard bench

 The JTS volunteered to try it out.
 I think he just needed a rest.
-It took us several hours over a period of 4 or 5 days to put the bench together.
+Putting the bench together took us several hours over four or five days.
 We needed a timeout one day because we were having issues.
 We know when to stop for the day before things get too heated, lol.
-Do you and your significant other do this too?
+Do you and your significant other do this, too?

 How To Make A Headboard Bench From A Vintage Bed